mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 In the search box on the top, you can search for an initiative by the initiative name.

 On the upper-right corner, you can use the drop-down list to [change the view](#change-view).
 Clicking **Filters** enables you to filter initiatives and the filters remain applied when you change to a new view.
-You can [export and import Initiatives](/developerportal/portfolio-management/export-import-initiatives/) by clicking the {{% icon name="office-sheet" %}} icon, and [create a new initiative](#create-new-initiative) by clicking the **Create Initiative** button.
+You can [export and import Initiatives](/developerportal/portfolio-management/export-import-initiatives/) by clicking the import or export {{% icon name="office-sheet" %}} icon, and [create a new initiative](#create-new-initiative) by clicking the **Create Initiative** button.

 ### 3.1 Creating a New Initiative {#create-new-initiative}

 {{% alert type="info" %}}Both Portfolio Managers and Contributors can create new initiatives.
 Only Viewers cannot do this action.
 For more information on roles and permissions, see the [Access Management](#access-management) section.{{% /alert %}}

-To create a new initiative and add details to it, do as follows:
+To create a new initiative and add details to it, following the steps below.
+(To see the details of a step, click the link.)

 1. [Create the initiative.](#create-initiative)
 2. [Add general information.](#add-general-information)